UFC 265: Lewis vs. Gane | Event Profile, Full Results & Legacy

 • First French-born UFC champion in promotion history (interim) — Ciryl Gane.

-• Gane's 10th consecutive professional MMA win and 6th UFC win in 18 months — one of the fastest contender-to-interim-champion arcs in heavyweight history.
+• Gane's 10th consecutive professional MMA win and 6th UFC win in 18 months.

-• Derrick Lewis's 12 UFC heavyweight KOs (going into UFC 265) remained the all-time UFC heavyweight knockout record.
+• Derrick Lewis's 12 UFC heavyweight KOs remained the all-time UFC heavyweight knockout record.

-• Second consecutive UFC heavyweight title fight at the Toyota Center in Houston — the venue had hosted the UFC's heavyweight series throughout 2021.
+• Second consecutive UFC heavyweight title fight at the Toyota Center in Houston.

 Legacy & Impact

 UFC 265 is remembered as the night Ciryl Gane became the most refined striker in heavyweight history and the formal introduction of the post-Ngannou contender era.
-The Frenchman's six UFC wins in 18 months had been a remarkable rise; UFC 265 confirmed him as the man-in-waiting for the heavyweight title.
+Gane's six UFC wins in 18 months had been a remarkable rise; UFC 265 confirmed him as the man-in-waiting for the heavyweight title.

 Gane's interim-title reign was brief.
-He lost the unification bout to Francis Ngannou at UFC 270 in January 2022 by unanimous decision — a fight in which Ngannou competed on a torn ACL but still managed to outpoint Gane in the championship rounds.
-Gane bounced back to win a top-contender bout against Tai Tuivasa at UFC FN: Paris in September 2022, then lost the second title shot to Jon Jones at UFC 285 in March 2023 by first-round submission.
-He has remained one of the top-ranked heavyweights through the mid-2020s.
+He lost the unification bout to Francis Ngannou at UFC 270 in January 2022 by unanimous decision.
+He bounced back with a win over Tai Tuivasa at UFC FN: Paris in September 2022, then lost a second title shot to Jon Jones at UFC 285 in March 2023 (first-round submission).

-For Derrick Lewis, the loss was not a career-ender but did mark the formal end of his championship trajectory.
-He went 2-4 in subsequent UFC bouts over the following three years, including a Knockout of the Year-nominee KO of Marcin Tybura at UFC FN in October 2022.
-He has remained one of the most beloved heavyweight personalities in the division and continues to be booked as a name-value contender.
+For Derrick Lewis, the loss marked the formal end of his championship trajectory.
+He went 2-4 in subsequent UFC bouts but has remained one of the most beloved heavyweight personalities in the division.

 For Jose Aldo, the bantamweight win extended his late-career renaissance and set up his July 2022 title shot against Aljamain Sterling at UFC 273 (which Aldo lost by unanimous decision).
-He retired from MMA in 2022 but returned in 2024 for a comeback win, then a second comeback win in 2025.
+He retired from MMA in 2022 but returned in 2024 for a comeback win.

 FAQ